-- Students who do not register will incur a $40 per week late registration fee, will be charged tuition from the beginning of the term, and may be placed on an involuntary leave of absence also known as administrative leave.
+- Students who do not enroll in credits by the deadline will incur a $40 per week late enrollment fee, will be charged tuition from the beginning of the term, and may be placed on an involuntary leave of absence also known as administrative leave.

 - Students enrolling after the course registration deadline must follow the add process in my.harvard.

-- In certain circumstances, GSAS may require that, prior to enrollment, a student meet the terms or conditions set forth in a written contract.
+- In certain circumstances, Harvard Griffin GSAS may require that prior to enrollment a student meet the terms or conditions set forth in a written contract.
 See Leaves of Absence for more information.

 Veterans Benefits and Transition Act of 2018 S.2248 Section 103.1.(b)

 As of August 1, 2020, Harvard University adheres to the requirements of and complies with S2248 PL 1150497 Section 103.
 Harvard University does not impose late fees on any student and will not impose a late fee on students utilizing Chapter 33 and Chapter 31 benefits.
 Additionally, Harvard University will not prevent a student from attending classes or demand payment in advance for funds expected to be paid by the VA until at least 90 days post-certification.
 Under this policy, Harvard University defines a covered individual as any student that has notified the University that they are eligible to receive Chapter 33 or Chapter 31 benefits in writing prior to the start of the academic term in which they plan to use those benefits.
 Covered individuals will see the amount anticipated from the VA on their student account in the form of Anticipated Aid for Chapter 33 or a third-party deferment for Chapter 31.
 If the VA fails to pay 90 days post-certification, Harvard reserves the right to require payment from the student directly.

 Students cannot register if they have a hold on their student account.
 Failure to clear a hold by the course registration deadline will result in late fees.